wasimreza08/MVVM_Clean/README.md

-In this codebase, I have solved the case study given by Trivago.
+In this codebase I have developed a sample application with MVVM and clean code architecture.
-To complete the case study I have used JetPack libraries provided by google and features of kotlin language.
+The application is based on the StarWar API.
+I have also used several jetpack libraries to complete the application.
 The libraries I have used are given below with the reasons:

  *Data Binding: This library binds the UI components with the data models.
 That is why whenever the